Top 3 Nova Scotia Beaches

 Roughly 30 kilometres south of Halifax, Crystal Crescent Beach sits at the mouth of the provincial capital's harbour within a provincial park.
 But this does nothing to take away from the natural beauty of this area of coastline.

 Crystal Crescent Beach is actually formed of three white sand beaches dotted with oversized pebbles, each of which are backed by low shrubs.
-This gives them a sense… read more »
+This gives them a sense of privacy and seclusion.
+Boardwalks… read more »

 Very much a summer destination, Ingonish Beach pretty much disappears entirely during the winter months, only for the sands to be redeposited afresh by the waves each spring.